Superficial palmar arch

-If one were to fully extend the thumb, the superficial palmar arch would lie approximately 1 cm distal from a line drawn between the first web space to the Hook of Hamate (Kaplan's Cardinal Line).
+With the thumb fully extended, the superficial palmar arch would lie approximately 1 cm from a line drawn between the first web space to the hook of hamate (Kaplan's cardinal line).
 The superficial palmar arch extends more distally than the deep palmar arch.
 The connection between the deep and superficial palmar arterial arches is an example of anastomosis, and can be tested for using Allen's test.

 Three common palmar digital arteries arise from the arch, proceeding down on the second, third, and fourth lumbrical muscles, respectively.
 They each receive a contribution from a palmar metacarpal artery.
 Near the level of the metacarpophalangeal joints, each common palmar digital artery divides into two proper palmar digital arteries.

 Four digital branches arise from this palmar arch that supplies the medial/ulnar 3 1/2 fingers.